soorya38/QBaseEngine/README.md

   Add, edit, delete, and categorize questions by subject, topic, type, and difficulty level.

 - **AI-Powered Question Generation**
-  Automatically generate multiple-choice, descriptive, and true/false questions from raw text using NLP models such as T5, GPT, and BERT.
+  Automatically generate multiple-choice, descriptive, and true/false questions from raw text using NLP models.

 - **Question Paper Composer**
-  Assemble and export customized question papers based on filters like topic, type, and difficulty, with output formats including PDF and DOCX.
+  Assemble and export customized question papers based on filters like topic, type, and difficulty, with multiple output formats.

 - **Advanced Search and Filtering**
   Retrieve questions using keywords, tags, or metadata filters to improve accessibility and organization.